 In the show’s symbolism, then, fire seems to signify attraction, romance, and love.
 Maybe even passion!

 Coming back to this final restobar dinner, we see the camera pan three times across Ji An and Dong Hoon, and each time the large candle in the window moves across Dong Hoon.
 It doesn’t move over Ji An at all, but only across Dong Hoon.
 In my mind, the show is saying that Dong Hoon’s love for Ji An burns strongly and brightly, even though he can’t acknowledge it all the way.
-In case we had any doubt before, this candle is telling us loud and clear: he loves her!
+In case we had any doubt before, in my mind this candle is telling us: he loves her!

 On the other hand, Ji An appears to be fading into the shadows since she’s leaving him.